 Grids are sets of vertical and/or horizontal lines used strategically to define rules for how design elements like image size, placement and even white space will be structured in a layout.
-Whether it's for print packaging, business cards, or a website or app, a grid defines the "rhythm" of a person's experience with our design.
-Having a common approach to grids will ensure we're creating a consistent visual identity across every platform for Volvo Cars.
+Whether it's for print packaging, business cards, websites, or apps, a grid defines the rhythm of a person's experience with our design.
+Having a common approach to grids ensures we're creating a consistent visual identity across every Volvo Cars platform.

 When constructing a grid for a new design, we use divisions as a guide.
 Establish the proper layout size, then start a grid by dividing it into two even columns.
 Then, divide each column by two, and repeat as needed.
 This method can be applied to most designs.